Vice-Chancellor’s Award for Research Impact - ECR

 - Sources to corroborate the impact — list sources that will provide evidence of the research impact.

 Nominees should be aware that the Awards Panel will use information in Research Master to validate evidence provided in nominations.

 Value of the award

-The Vice-Chancellor’s Award for Research Impact – ECR will comprise:
+The Vice-Chancellor’s Award for Research Impact – Early Career Researcher will comprise:

 - A cash prize of $10,000 paid into the research account of the awardee, to advance and support Research supervision practice, scholarship and research

 - A permanent record of the award on an appropriate webpage (Honour Board) of the University

 - Commemorative trophy